WPManageNinja/custom-tiktok-feed/readme.txt

 **Display Follow Button:** Display your Follow Button as you have on your TikTok app and let your audience follow you directly from your website to get a better reach.
 You can place the button either in **Header**,**Footer**, or **Both**; also customize the button text.

 **Advanced Style Setting:** Lastly, give a vibrant look to your website with your TikTok feed with the in-depth styling options.
 TikTok Feed by WP Social Ninja has detailed customization for styling your TikTok feed, where you can specifically work on each element without having any technical knowledge.

-== Installation ==

-This section describes how to install the plugin and get it working.
-Install from WordPress Admin Panel:

-1. Login to the WordPress Admin section
-2. Go to Plugins > Add New
-3. Type “Custom TikTok Feed” on the Search bar and enter
-4. Find this plugin and Click “Install Now”
-5. Activate The Plugin
-6. Use [wp_social_ninja id="template_id" platform="tiktok"] Shortcode on your next page or post

-= Manual Installation =
-1. Download the plugin from the WordPress.org repository
-2. On your WordPress admin dashboard, go to Plugins > Add New > Upload Plugin
-3. Upload the downloaded Plugin (custom-tiktok-feed.zip) file and Click Install Now
-4. Activate “Custom TikTok Feed by” from your Plugins page
-5. Use Custom TikTok Feed on your site from WP Social Ninja dashboard

 == FAQ ==